 • Analysis (5-6 pages): You will analyze an argumentative text from a pool of essays that I will give you in class.
 Identify the major parts of the argument-claim, support, warrant-as they have been defined in our class reader.
 Evaluate whether the author makes a successful or unsuccessful argument.
 You must find at least one other source (in addition to the primary source provided) that provides insight to, or information about, the author of your primary text.
-This source should ideally be scholarly and found through WVU's databases, as outlined in the library instruction.
+This source should ideally be scholarly and found through WVU's databases, as outlined in the library instruction and can only be used once in your paper.